Image 1 of 4

 County Durham Planning Consultants

 County Durham includes Durham city, Darlington, and Bishop Auckland.
 Known for Durham Cathedral, historic castles, and its industrial heritage, the district blends urban centres with rural landscapes.
 Green Belt is 3.8%, limiting urban expansion around Durham city.
 Planning often involves sensitive conservation and residential schemes.
-We can support residential, commercial, and conversion projects throughout the county.

 In the last year County Durham decided 1,693 applications which is well above the national average of 988.
 The approval rate was 94% (marginally above the national average of 88%) and 51% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how County Durham performs relative to other LPAs in our LPA hub.